HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_18/Exercise_18_02/Exercise_18_02.md

 }
 ```
 ## Answer
-The destructors for v and in wil be run during the stack unwinding but p will not be deleted so this will cause a memory leak.
+The destructors for v and in will be run during the stack unwinding but p will not be deleted so this would cause a memory leak.